RafferyChen/ChatGPT_User_Study/README_Without.md

 Watch a video from YouTube about Computer Science concept `Dynamic Sliding Window`.

 ### Coding Task
-Solve a LeetCode-style coding question related to the video topic.
-You will be asked to use and only use ChatGPT for assistance.
+After watching the video, you will be asked to solve a related LeetCode-style coding problem using only traditional online resources such as Java documentation, Stack Overflow, GitHub, etc.

 ### Task Guidelines
 - Thoroughly read and understand the coding task question prompt.